 B) Their symptoms showed up after they hung out with people NOT in their household despite any Stay-at-Home orders.

 C) They still refuse to follow ALL health advisories like simply wearing a mask correctly over their nose and mouth while maintaining physical distancing of at least eight feet.
-Yes, airborne virus per CDC.
+Yes, airborne virus per CDC and hundreds of health experts.

 Of that 59%, 39% were infected by people who later showed symptoms (aka “presymptomatic” spreaders).
 24% were infected by those who never showed symptoms.
 It’s important to note that this study also emphasized the need for greater research on younger age groups because children can carry higher viral loads of Covid, remain asymptomatic or have mild symptoms or develop MIS-C, and still transmit the virus to others more vulnerable.